Wilson's of Cleveland 'LeMans 427 Monocoque'

 Posted 10 March 2025 - 04:44 AM

 That looks great Rod!
-Welcome to another member of the club...
+Welcome from another member of the club...
 I found one of these on ebay some years ago and it was one of my earlier vintage builds.

 Mine is pretty fast, but handling so-so - I think I'll steal your brass weight idea!
 Couldn't quite figure out where to put any weight...
 I'm afraid I don't remember what I did about the motor leads.
 Let's see if the photos show anything.